 US government’s advisory to its citizens about possible terrorist attacks in India will not impact foreign tourist arrivals, say tour operators.
 The US is the number one source market for Indian tourism.
 In 2015, over 1.2 million US citizens visited India, accounting for 15 percent of India’s foreign tourist arrivals.
 We do not see much impact due to the advisory.
-Those who have booked months in advance will not cancel their trips, though there could be some deferrals.
-Overall, the impact of the advisory will not be more than one-two percent, Subhash Goyal, chairperson of Stic Travel, said.
+Those booked months in advance will not cancel their trips, though there could be some deferrals.
+Overall, the effect of the advisory will not be more than one percent, Subhash Goyal, chairperson of Stic Travel, said.

 Inbound tourism is expected to grow 10 percent this year, with strong growth from Asian markets, said Goyal.
-Arrivals from the US to are increasing, he added.
-According to Karan Anand, head, relationships, Cox & Kings, “Tourism to India has been on an upswing, and such advisories do not change the perception of India being a safe destination.
+Arrivals from the US are increasing, he added.
+Karan Anand, head of relationships at Cox & Kings, said, “Tourism to India has been on an upswing, and such advisories do not change the perception of India as a safe destination.
 In the past 12 months, there have been terrorist attacks in Europe, but it has not deterred travelers from visiting the continent.
-Compared to them, India has been incident-free, and we expect the same momentum in tourist arrivals.’’
+India has been incident-free compared to them, and we expect the same momentum in tourist arrivals.”
 According to the tourism ministry, India is expected to record nine million foreign tourists in 2016, up over 12 percent of the eight million visitors.

 The government’s e-visa initiative is said to have contributed to the growth.